 - Team science and special research initiatives that include:

 - The Melanoma Research Foundation Breakthrough Consortium (MRFBC), a network of 16 centers of excellence in melanoma who collaborate on clinical and translational research

 - CURE Ocular Melanoma (CURE OM), an initiative focused specifically on ocular melanoma

-- Translational Science efforts, including a Virtual Specimen Repository, which operates across consortium sites to assure quality specimens for next generation research questions
+- Translational Science efforts, including a Virtual Specimen Repository (coming soon), which operates across consortium sites to assure quality specimens for next generation research questions

 - The MRF proudly partners with advocates, scientists, professional societies, the National Cancer Institute, the Department of Defense, the Food and Drug Administration, Congress, other nonprofits and industry to create an environment that stimulates the best research and accelerates its translation into options for patients and their families.
 View our scientific milestones.